AdaCore/spark2014/lrm/source/packages.rst

 #.
 The Part_Of aspect requires an ``aspect_definition`` which denotes
    a state abstraction.

 #.
-A Part_Of aspect may only appear in the ``aspect_specification`` of a
+A Part_Of aspect shall only but must appear in the ``aspect_specification``
+   of a variable declared in:

+   * the private part of a package; and

+   * the visible part of a package declared in the private part of a package and package declarations nested therein; or

-   variable declared in the visible part of a private descendant package or the visible part of a package declared therein.
+   * the visible part of a private descendant package or the visible part of a package declared therein.

 .. centered:: **Static Semantics**

-# A Part_Of aspect in the ``aspect_specification`` of a variable
+#.
+A Part_Of aspect in the ``aspect_specification`` of a variable
    declaration indicates that the variable is a constituent of the state abstraction denoted by its ``aspect_definition``.

-#.
-A variable that is declared in the visible part of a private descendant
-   package or within the visible part of a package declared therein which does not have a Part_Of aspect shall be a constituent of its parent's one and only state abstraction.

-.. todo:: Consider more than just simple Volatile Inputs and Outputs;
-          Latched outputs, In_Out volatiles, etc.
-          To be completed in the Milestone 4 version of this document.
 .. centered:: **Examples**

 .. code-block:: ada